Hourly to Salary Calculator UK (2026)

 5. Take-Home Pay: Gross Salary minus Income Tax and NI.

 Crucially, factors like your specific tax code, pension contributions, student loan repayments, and benefits in kind will adjust these figures.
-This calculator provides a baseline estimate using standard assumptions.
+Estimates use standard assumptions and may not reflect your tax code, Scotland rates, or other deductions.

 Frequently Asked Questions (FAQ)